A symbol of life, an ancient sundial or just firewood? Tree-ring scientists trace the origin of a tree log unearthed almost a century ago.

 Combining various lines of evidence, the study is the first to apply a technique called dendroprovenance to a sample of the plaza tree that uses tree-ring growth patterns to trace the tree’s origin.
 The data revealed that the tree did not grow where it was found, and is therefore unlikely to have played a role as significant as various authors have ascribed to it ever since it was discovered in 1924.

 According to the study’s first author, Christopher Guiterman, who is an assistant research scientist at the University of Arizona’s Laboratory of Tree-Ring Research, “the tree goes back all the way to the birth of tree-ring science — a supposedly living tree growing in ‘downtown Chaco’ during the height of its occupancy — which would make it the only tree of its kind that we know of in southwestern archaeology.”

 The largest of the buildings known as great houses in Chaco Canyon, Pueblo Bonito is considered widely as the center of the Chaco world, which spanned the four corners region all the way to the edge of the Colorado Plateau.
 Pueblo Bonito’s significance has been likened to Stonehenge in Great Britain and Machu Picchu in Peru.
 According to the National Park Service, the cultural thriving of the Chacoan people began in the mid 800s and lasted more than 300 years.

-During a 1924 dig at Pueblo Bonito, archeologists of the National Geographic Society excavated a 20-foot long pine log in the west courtyard of the monumental great house.
+During a 1924 dig at Pueblo Bonito, archeologists of the National Geographic Society excavated a 20-foot-long (6 meters) pine log in the west courtyard of the monumental great house.
 The discovery itself was a sensation, Guiterman said.

 “The likelihood of finding such a tree after lying undisturbed for 800-plus years seems unbelievable, but we know that is what happened because tree rings don’t lie,” he said.